larrykluger/Register-Plus-Redux/readme.txt

 * Change registration error checking from action to filter for better compatibility with PHP versions before PHP5
 * Fixed bug with asterisks and required fields
 * Fixed bug with l18n only loading for admins
+* Fixed bug with user set passwords still nagging, as reported by Jim
 * Found and repaired additional untranslated strings
 * Added de_DE translation